eehitray/engg1340-pokemon/README.md

 	- wild Pokémon appear individually, and trainers have a set of 3 Pokémon each.
 	- The battle ends when either party has all Pokémon at HP 0.
 	- Note: You can switch out your Pokémon during the battle as well.
-5. To heal your hurt Pokémon you can approach Pokemon centres that are located at specific places on the map.
+5. To heal your hurt Pokémon you can approach Pokémon centres that are located at specific places on the map.
 6. You can also check your Pokémon details such as HP, level etc.
 7. The game also includes an optional badge collection system that gives you rewards of extra experience points to your Pokémon, as an incentive to explore all sections of the map.
 8. If you feel like taking a break you can save the game, and retain your current position and Pokémon.